paridhigarg/pacerpro-coding-test/README.md

 Testing note (Sumo not available):
 The Lambda is designed to be triggered by the Sumo Logic alert payload.
-Because I did not have access to real Sumo Logic logs/alerts in this environment, I tested the Lambda using the AWS console “Test” event with a representative JSON payload ({"source":"manual-test"}).
+Because I did not have access to real Sumo Logic logs/alerts in this environment, I tested the Lambda using the AWS console “Test” event with a representative JSON payload ({
+    "source":"terraform-test",
+    "slow_requests":7
+}).
 This validates the core requirements: the function triggers, reboots the target EC2 instance, and publishes a notification to SNS.
 In a real setup, Sumo would invoke the Lambda via an alert action (e.g., webhook → API Gateway → Lambda), and the incoming alert JSON would appear in the event (or event["body"] for API Gateway proxy events)